simonw/s3-credentials/help.md

   --policy POLICY                 Path to a policy.json file, or literal JSON
-                                  string - $!BUCKET_NAME!$ will be replaced with the name of the bucket --bucket-region TEXT            Region in which to create buckets --silent                        Don't show performed steps --dry-run                       Show steps without executing them
+                                  string - $!BUCKET_NAME!$ will be replaced with the name of the bucket --statement STATEMENT           JSON statement to add to the policy --bucket-region TEXT            Region in which to create buckets --silent                        Don't show performed steps --dry-run                       Show steps without executing them